worldstartup/astroplant.io/docs/week-13.md

 ---

 This week has been a very informative and exciting week.
 I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-13.md) and start filling up the website with some markdown data that other users could enter.
 It's going to be exciting!
+## Extras

+such as preloader, anims, optimization mobile
 # Resources

 | Resource                                                                                                                                     | Note                                               |